botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

        - which bot is the dispatcher
        - list of bots in the class

- - the main behavior of a clerk: it must know what to do when a bot with a given HEAD shows up.
+ - The main behavior of a clerk: it must know what to do when a bot with a given HEAD shows up.
 Is there an existing dispatch class for that HEAD?
    If so, then do behavior join-existing-class, otherwise do behavior create-new-class